 Why do we recommend it?

 AppDynamics is a strong rival to the Dynatrace system.
-It uses AI to track the activities of applications and it is particularly strong at examining systems hosted on cloud platforms, such as Azure.
-The AppDynamics application monitoring system is available in three editions and there is also an Infrastructure Monitoring plan, which will watch over your Azure account.
+It uses AI to track the activities of applications and is particularly strong at examining systems hosted on cloud platforms, such as Azure.
+The AppDynamics application monitoring system is available in three editions, and there is also an Infrastructure Monitoring plan, which will watch over your Azure account.

-Anomaly detection, powered by machine learning, establishes performance baselines and notifies you when resources display unusual behavior.
-For example, if the response time of an application is unusually high the system will notify you so you can investigate further and find the root cause.
+Anomaly detection, powered by machine learning, establishes performance baselines, and notifies you when resources display unusual behavior.
+For example, if the response time of an application is unusually high, the system will notify you so you can investigate further and find the root cause.
 Code-level root cause analysis allows you to see the precise cause of performance issues.

 Visualization options like graphs and charts provide you with an overview of your infrastructure that’s easy to understand at a glance.
 Dashboards are customizable so that you can build the view that displays the performance issues most relevant to your environment.